Alert

 4. Make and communicate an entitlement decision

-Review the medical consultant's opinion, if applicable.
+Review the medical or psychological consultant's opinion, if applicable.
 Call the worker and employer to discuss the decision to accept or not accept the aggravation.
 Communicate the decision in writing and update the care plan as appropriate.

 Note: If the decision maker is uncertain as to whether the worker is aware of a serious pre-existing condition (e.g., cancer), consult with the worker's family physician before informing the worker.